 To accommodate the need for group work which requires the use of technology, the Office of Information Technology offers Collaborative Technology Rooms.
 These rooms are located in the Academic Computing Building (ACB).
 Currently, ACB 122 and ACB 124 are the only Collaborative Technology Rooms that can be reserved.

 To reserve these rooms, contact the student worker located in ACB 118 or send an email to firstname.lastname@example.org from your CGU email address.

 The following is the policy pertaining to the use and reservation of the Collaborative Technology rooms.

 - The ACB Collaborative Technology Rooms are small rooms intended for use by Claremont Colleges students and faculty who wish to collaborate in a group for a project or for other academic work which require the group to use computers.

 - Each Collaborative Technology room contains four computers, one of which can be displayed on the large TV.
 The computer that can be displayed on the large TV will be labeled “Display Station”.
 The computers have the same software as is in our computer labs, and can be used to play CDs and DVDs.

 - Each Collaborative Technology room contains a whiteboard.
 Students must bring their own dry erase markers.

 - Each Collaborative Technology room contains an input panel, which allows for the connection and the display of a student’s laptop on the large TV.
 Students will need to check out a computer video cable from ACB 118 to make this connection.

-- Groups of three or more Claremont Colleges students and faculty may reserve a Collaborative Technology room for only 3 hours.
+- Groups of two or more Claremont Colleges students and faculty may reserve a Collaborative Technology room for only 3 hours.
 After the reservation has ended, the group can make another reservation for another 3 hours if the room has not been reserved by another group.

 - A reservation made by a Professor for academic purposes has priority.